 Today there are long lines in front of the New Haven restaurant, and tens of thousands of memories cherished by Yale students who dated there, children who had their first pizza there, and family milestone parties held there.

 Every conscientious restaurateur will tell you he makes his food with the best ingredients and a not-so-secret ingredient: Love.
-But when I talked to one of the owners, one of Pepe's grandchildren, Jennifer Bimonte-Kelly, love is unmistakably in her voice.
+And when I talked to one of the owners, one of Pepe’s grandchildren, Jennifer Bimonte-Kelly, love is unmistakably in her voice.
 A full-time waitress since 1985, she clearly loves the place, loves its employees, and loves her customers.
-"Money is there but its not in the forefront.
-Its respect for history.
-And our employees have the same feeling and respect, like it's an honor to work at Pepe's.
-I'm always blown away by the stories of our customers tell me.
-Its unbelievable.
+“Money is there but its not in the forefront.
+It’s respect for history.
+And our employees have the same feeling and respect, like it’s an honor to work at Pepe’s.
+I’m always blown away by the stories of our customers tell me.
+It’s unbelievable.
 It makes tears come to my eyes.
-Pepe's is part of American history."
+Pepe’s is part of American history.”

 Yes it is.